fkooman/php-saml-sp/METADATA.md

 ## Dynamic

-The dynamic type is more of a "configure once and forget" type of situation.
+The dynamic type is more of a "configure once and forget" type of situation, unless the metadata signing key itself needs to rollover of course.

 It can be configured through `/etc/php-saml-sp/config.php` under `metadataList`.
 For example: